stuart-richmond61/Arduino-WeMosD1-ModBus-TCP-Device-Server/README.md

 	IwIP Variant: "v2 Lower Memory"
 	VTables: "Flash"

-Note: First use Board manager to install support for ESP8266 boards for Wemos D1 Mini if not already completed)
+Note: First use Board manager to install support for ESP8266 boards for Wemos D1 Mini if not already done

 ------------------------------------------------------
 ModBus Register usage